binaryfork/emojicon/README.md

+This fork uses Google+ / Hangouts emojis on `google-emojis` branch.

 ## Emojicon

 Do you like emojis in Whatsapp, iMessage?
 [Emojicon](http://rockerhieu.github.io/emojicon/) is a library to implement such a thing for Android.